jaeeolma/ties445/README.md

 2. Number of backers
 3. Amount of money raised

 Of these we focus on Success/failure.
+Number of backers and amount of money can be predicted for instance with regression tree forests, but they might need data from different rewards.
+We tested those and got really bad scores.

 ### Data acquisition
 [Data preprocessing](Data%20preprocessing.ipynb) - Processing the data downloaded from webrobots.io so it can be explored